timschott/interview-prep/ds/ml-conceptual.md

     * a random forest was used because ensemble learning is an effective way to combine the output of many decision trees
       * random forest uses decorrelated trees to expose clearer insights in our data
       * prevents overfitting
+    * most important features: freq of "perception" words (from harvard inquirer), amount of times the word "i" appears, and the freq of consecutive sentences starting with the same word
       ```R
           m <- randomForest(new_df[,-31], new_df$label2,
                         sampsize = round(0.8*(length(new_df$label2))),ntree = 500,